rust-lang/rfcs/text/0000-offset_of.md

     Additionally, this does not generalize as well to some of the extensions in future work.

+8. Expose a high level type-safe API instead, where `offset_of` returns a type with phantom parameters for container and field (for example, see the [`field-offset`][fieldoffset] crate, and the notes on it in the Prior Art section below):

+    This is not pursued for a few reasons:

+    1. Field projection is just one of several use cases for getting the offset to a field, rather than the only one, or even the most common one.
+While the other uses could be supported by a function which returns the `usize`, it seems better to push this kind of thing into the ecosystem.

+    2. Add this to the stdlib risks conflicting with or restricting our ability to add a lang feature for field projection and/or pointer-to-member functionality.

+    None of those are deal-breakers, but it seems better to keep this simple and limited.
+Such a type-safe API can be implemented on top of a `offset_of!` which returns integers.

 # Prior art
 [prior-art]: #prior-art